Gillian Flynn, Dark Places (ebook; London: Weidenfeld & Nicolson, 2009) 4.5 stars

 I’m working my backwards through Gillian Flynn’s works after reading the incredible Gone Girl (see review here).
 Dark Places is the author’s second novel, and confirms my impression that she’s one of the most talented and original voices in crime today.
 Her novels are not necessarily perfect, but they’re extremely well written and have a narrative energy that makes them a red-hot reading experience.
 In the case of Dark Places, Flynn also takes on a very difficult subject and does so in a way that is both sensitive and groundbreaking.
 There is an authorial bravery at work here that I very much admire.

 The principal narrator of Dark Places is thirty-one year old Libby Day, who in 1985, at the age of seven, survived a night-time massacre at the family farm that left her mother Patty and sisters Michelle and Debby dead.
 Her brother Ben, a teenager at the time, was convicted of the killings and sentenced to life imprisonment.
 Twenty-four years on, Libby is living alone, and has used up most of the $300,000 fund set up in her name after the murders.
-Petulant about the public’s dwindling interest in her (the self-help book she wrote a few years earlier flopped), she resembles a former child film-star who can’t comprehend why the offers have dried up.
+Petulant about the public’s dwindling interest in her, she resembles a former child film-star who can’t comprehend why the offers have dried up.
 So when she gets a call from a young man called Lyle, offering her money to appear as a ‘special guest’ at his none too subtly named ‘Kill Club’, she agrees to go.
 There she encounters a group of obsessives who have pored over every detail of the murders, and who are convinced that Ben is the victim of a miscarriage of justice.
 They offer her more money to talk to others close to the case – effectively positioning her as an investigator into her own family’s murders – and she accepts, partly for the cash and partly due to her own desire for closure.
 Her often darkly humorous account of events in the present is interspersed with sombre flashbacks to the day of the murders, narrated from the point of view of her mother Patty and brother Ben.

 One of the key strengths of this novel for me was its characterisation.
 Libby, the sole survivor of the massacre, is clearly not depicted as a traditional tragic victim.
 She is spiky, surly, obsessed with money, and appears to have alienated everyone around her.
 But at the same time, hers is the voice that is the most moving in the novel, because through her, Flynn vividly realises the themes of grief, trauma and loss.
 Patty and Ben are also brilliantly portrayed: the thirty-two-year-old single mom trying to look after four children and keep the family farm going during a recession, and the troubled teenager struggling with the transition into manhood.
 All three characters give a sobering insight into the long-term effects of grinding poverty.
 Class is a big theme and is deftly handled.